franleplant/nosleepjavascript-blog/content/blog/docker-essentials-for-front-end-developers/index.md

 class support for Docker containers.
 Examples of these providers are [Google Cloud Compute Engine][7], [Microsoft Azure][8] and [Amazon AWS][9] among others.
-You can use [Kubernetes][15] to manage a cluster composed of docens of Docker containers in these providers and scale easily so long as you can afford it.
+You can use [Kubernetes][15] to manage a cluster composed of dozens of Docker containers in these providers and scale easily so long as you can afford it.